 Configuring Log Alarm Rules

-You can set alarm rules based on key words and SQL statistics for logs in log streams to monitor service status in real time.
-Currently, up to 200 keyword and SQL alarms can be created for each account.
+You can set alarm rules based on key words, search analysis, and SQL statistics for logs in log streams to monitor service status in real time.
+Currently, up to 200 keyword and SQL alarm rules can be created for each account.

 Prerequisites